nipunanuradha/Loan-EMI-Calculator/README.md

-create some simple calculation for the calculate the Loan EMI and developing usign pythone and i hope adding some advance function the calculation systme, continewly developing it.
+create some simple calculation for the calculate the Loan EMI and developing usign pythone and react. i hope adding some advance function the calculation systme and continewly developing it.